 - Create and manage Conferencing Nodes.

 - Configure Pexip Infinity services (Virtual Meeting Rooms, Virtual Receptions and so on).

 - View platform and conference status across all Conferencing Nodes.

-- Perform active conference management functions such as adding and disconnecting participants, streaming or locking a conference, or muting a participant’s audio.
+- Perform active conference management functions such as adding and disconnecting participants, enabling streaming or recording services, locking a conference, or muting a participant’s audio.

 It is deployed using a virtual machine management application such as VMware's vCenter Server, or Microsoft Hyper-V, or on a cloud service such as Microsoft Azure, Amazon Web Services (AWS) or Google Cloud Platform (GCP).

 The initial configuration of the Management Node is provided via the installation wizard.
 Any subsequent changes to the configuration of the Management Node should be done using the Pexip Infinity Administrator interface or via the management API.
 Do not make any changes by any other means such as VMware or SSH; doing so may cause the Pexip Infinity service to fail.
 In particular you must not change the IP address of the Management Node.